ncatlab/nlab-content/pages/3/1/4/3/3413/content.md

 This book introduced the notion of [[weak Kan complex]] that was later popularized by [[André Joyal]] under the name [[quasi-category]] as a natural basis for the  [[higher category theory]] of [[(∞,1)-category|(∞,1)-categories]].

-See also: _Homotopy invariant algebraic structures_: _a conference in honnor of J. Michael Boardman_ edited by Jean-Pierre Meyer, Jack Morava, and W. Stephen Wilson.
+See also: _Homotopy invariant algebraic structures_: _a conference in honor of J. Michael Boardman_ edited by Jean-Pierre Meyer, Jack Morava, and W. Stephen Wilson.
 AMS, 1999, CONM/239.